The critical temperature of the 2D-Ising model through Deep Learning Autoencoders: Introduction

-Trained neural networks can thus help distinguish phases in simple statistical systems the structure of which is known, but more importantly in more complex systems where the underlying phase structure is unknown.
-In this work, we would like to examine whether the proposed, fully-connected (Dense), deep learning autoencoder, which does not require supervised training, can shed light on the phase structure of the 2D-Ising model.
+{ Moreover, in the field of Computational Physics, autoencoders are also used by exploiting their generative context.
+In other words, there have been investigations on how to use variational autoencoders towards the reconstruction of physically meaningful configurations of statistical systems such as the 2D-Ising model~\cite{luchnikov2019variational} and the 2D $XY$ model~\cite{Cristoforetti:2017naf}.
+Although this is a hot and promising topic since it can potentially reduce the cost of the production of such configurations, the successful reconstruction of 2D-Ising configurations is beyond the scope of this work.}

 Deep learning autoencoders are frequently used in cases where data hides interesting structure by processing the raw datasets.
-They can, therefore, be used to discover interesting structure in ensembles produced for a range of a parameter that characterizes the phase space of the model in different sectors with different physical properties.
+They can, therefore, be used to discover interesting structure in ensembles produced for a range of a parameter that characterizes the phase space of the model (with different sectors having different physical properties).
 One such example is the ferromagnetic Ising model for which at the critical temperature $T_c$, the system undergoes a transition from the ordered phase to the disordered.
+A minor variation of this model is the anti-ferromagnetic Ising model, where the system also undergoes a similar phase transition.

-In this work, we investigate the action of unsupervised machine learning, namely the deep learning autoencoder (not variational), towards the identification of the phase transition of the 2D-Ising model.
-More specifically, we produce decorrelated configurations for the 2D-Ising model for a given range of temperatures and then we apply the autoencoder trying to understand what information of the phase structure we can capture.
+In this work, we investigate the action of unsupervised machine learning, namely the deep learning autoencoder (not variational), towards the identification of the phase transition of the 2D-Ising (anti)ferromagnetic model.
+More specifically, we produce decorrelated configurations for the 2D-Ising model for a given range of temperatures, and then we apply the autoencoder trying to understand what characteristics of the phase structure we can capture.
 Hence, technically, this work combines the production of configurations using Monte Carlo methods as well as the deep learning autoencoder algorithm.
-We observe that the autoencoder can capture the underlying $\mathbb{Z}_2$ symmetry and can indeed find out where the transition occurs by identifying as a relevant quasi-order parameter the mean value of the absolute latent dimension.
+We observe that the autoencoder can capture the underlying $\mathbb{Z}_2$ symmetry and can indeed find out where the transition occurs by identifying a relevant, quasi-order parameter: the mean value of the absolute latent variable.
 Although this quantity is not suitable for predicting the order of the transition, it can determine the critical temperature with small finite scaling effects.